JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 (gdb) thread X

-where X is the thread identified above.
+where X is the numeric thread identified above.
 Critically, this thread will have a valid 'tp' that identifies the running HART.

 Its a pain to identify the running HART at xv6 launch so this code continues to rely on that to be true.
 Uboot does this by default when running from its command prompt so it should be possible to boot xv6 binary without a debugger.
 But if necessary,